cybeats/sbomgen/tutorials/creating-distro-sbom/creating-distro-sbom.md

 * This tool also works for docker images (tested on image Ubuntu 22.04).

-* This tool's performance on ind
+* This tool's performance on the Raspberry Pi, appears to be buggy.